brynne8/mariadb-documentation/sql-statements-structure/sql-statements/account-management-sql-commands/create-user/README.md

 ERROR 1396 (HY000): Operation CREATE USER failed for ''@'%'
 ```

-The fix is to [DELETE](/sql-statements-structure/sql-statements/data-manipulation/changing-deleting-data/delete/) the row in the <a undefined>mysql.db</a> table and then execute [FLUSH PRIVILEGES](/sql-statements-structure/sql-statements/administrative-sql-statements/flush-commands/flush/):
+The fix is to [DELETE](/sql-statements-structure/sql-statements/data-manipulation/changing-deleting-data/delete/) the row in the [mysql.db](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqldb-table/) table and then execute [FLUSH PRIVILEGES](/sql-statements-structure/sql-statements/administrative-sql-statements/flush-commands/flush/):

 ```sql
 DELETE FROM mysql.db WHERE User='' AND Host='%';